 10:00 - Depending on how long you take to get ready (which really should be dictated by the people doing your hair and makeup), this might be a good time to start.
 You need to be ready, in outfits and everything, by 1:15 in this timeline, so you can be in position for portraits at 1:30.

-1:30 - Bride and groom's first look.
+1:30 - First look.
 This is so sweet because everyone gets to be emotional without the pressure of people staring.
 In my opinion it's a lot more intimate and precious.

-1:45 - Posed portraits for the bride and groom.
+1:45 - Posed portraits for the newlyweds.
 Lots of gazing and laughing and sweetness.

 2:30 - Wedding party comes and takes pictures too.
 If family is present (or you tell them to come early), we do their photos as well.
 Group photos take, at most, 30 minutes.